Mark-Assessment/f-gama-foodrecipe-m3-2/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
   * [W3C Markup Validator]() - [Results](https://github.com/fatimagama20/TutorMilestoneProject1/blob/main/assets/image/w3cmarkupvalidatorresult.jpg)
   * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/fatimagama20/TutorMilestoneProject1/blob/main/assets/image/cssresult.jpg)
-# Testing User Stories from User Experience (UX) Section
- * First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the food recipe app and learn more about the recipes.

-       * Guide users by providing detailed instructions for preparing various dishes

-       * Offering comprehensive information on ingredients.

-       *  Provide step-by-step cooking procedures

-    2. As a First Time Visitor, I want to be able to easily be able to add, edit, and delete ingredients.

-        * At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.

-    3. As a First Time Visitor, I want to able to add,edit, and delete categories

- *  Frequent User Goals

-    1. As a Frequent User, to be able to check to see if there are any newly added reviews about the recipe.

-    2. As a Frequent User, to be able to search a recipe.

-       * The user would already be comfortable with the website layout and can easily search the recipes.

-   2. As a Frequent User, to be able to add recipe by different people.

-# Further Testing
-* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
-* A large amount of testing was done to ensure that all pages were linking correctly.
-* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
-# Known Bugs
-* Hover effects don't work on the navigation bar
-  * I tried fixing hover effects on a nav bar but somehow Bootstrap is overriding the CSS.
-Since there is not much impact on the UX and there are clear redirection provided I left it unfixed

 # Deployment
 GitHub Pages